Mapua apple-growers chemical plant

-Some decisions or actions made by either the council or the contractors at the site may have put the Mapua community at risk.
+Some decisions or actions made by either Tasman District Council or the contractors at the site had the potential to put the Mapua community at risk.
 One of these decisions was based around the carbon filter system used to catch the toxic emissions created by treating the soil.
-During the remediation process it has failed numerous times, allowing toxic gases to bypass the filtration system.
-The application for the resource consent stated that the "filter system proposed had two carbon filters but, they have been operating with only one the entire time,"5 meaning it has not been as effective as it was originally planned and probably led to the filter failing the number of times it did.
+During the remediation process it failed numerous times, allowing toxic gases to bypass the filtration system.
+The application for the resource consent stated that the "filter system proposed had two carbon filters, but they have been operating with only one the entire time,"5 meaning it was not as effective as it was originally planned and probably led to the filter failing the number of times it did.

-It was also completely removed at one point in an attempt to make the system less noisy and another time the main contractor tried to fix the filter with chicken wire after it "started losing its integrity"6.
-All this has compromised the health and well being of the community.
+The filter was also completely removed at one point in an attempt to make the system less noisy and another time the main contractor tried to fix the filter with chicken wire after it "started losing its integrity"6.
+All this compromised the health and well being of the community.

-Another foolish judgement made at the site was when they demolished the old buildings.
-These buildings, known to have asbestos in their construction, were just pulled down showering local properties in thick dust, which would definitely have been bad for the health of those living in those houses.
+Another potentially foolish judgement made at the site was when they demolished the old buildings.
+These buildings, known to have asbestos in their construction, were just pulled down showering local properties in thick dust.
 It is well known and documented that inhaling asbestos dust causes serious lung damage and respiratory diseases such as asbestosis.

-Recently the government announced that it will be funding free health checks for the community of Mapua after a long speculation that the remediation had caused people to be exposed to harmful toxins via the air, the dust blown off the piles of contaminated dirt and the pollutants in the ground water.
-However it may be many years before the full extent of the effects of these toxins really comes to light.
+In 2010, the government announced that it would fund free health checks for the community of Mapua after a long speculation that the remediation had caused people to be exposed to harmful toxins via the air, the dust blown off the piles of contaminated dirt and the pollutants in the ground water.
+There was certainly the potential for the health of the community to be compromised.7

 Joss Trew, Nayland College, 2010